• Skip to primary navigation

 Is law school difficult?

 In summary, law school is hard.
-Harder than regular college or universities, in terms of stress, workload, and required commitment.
-But about 40,000 people graduate from law schools every year–so it is attainable.
+Harder than regular colleges or universities in terms of stress, workload, and required commitment.
+But about 40,000 people graduate from law schools yearly–so it is attainable.

 What is the hardest class in law school?